 Paestum is a site of unique historical value and one of the best places to visit in Italy.

-It has the best preserved ancient Greek temples in the Mediterranean and archaeologists have dubbed the temple of Neptune in Paestum ‘the most perfect and best preserved temple in Greek architecture’ (A. Maiuri).
+It has a cluster of 3 temples and one of them, the temple of Neptune, is in such a wonderful state of preservation dubbed ‘the most perfect and best preserved temple in Greek architecture’ (A. Maiuri).

 Indeed, there is no doubt that a visit to the ruins of Paestum is a unique experience.